After the Flood, God informed Noah:

 How was this accomplished?
 The Divine light became ‘clothed’ in a more physical form – concrete mitzvot.
 God gave to Noah the first and most basic moral code: the seven laws of the Noahide code.
 These commandments served to bridge the divide between intellect and deed, between the metaphysical and the physical.

 We can now understand God’s promise never again to flood the world.
-After the Flood, a total destruction of mankind became unnecessary, as the very nature of human ethical conduct was altered.
+After the Flood, total destruction of mankind became unnecessary, as the very nature of human ethical conduct was altered.
 Our inner spiritual life became more tightly connected to our external physical actions.
 As a result, the need for such a vast destruction of life, as occurred in the Flood, would not be repeated.
 Of course, individuals — and even nations — may still choose to sink to the level of savages and barbarians.
 But the degree of immorality will never again reach the scope of Noah’s generation, where only a single family deserved to be saved.

 (Gold from the Land of Israel pp. 34-36.
 Adapted from Ein Eyah vol. II, pp. 318-319)